The B vitamins are needed to keep you mellow.

-Bone broth can be an ideal therapeutic agent to restore gut integrity by reducing inflammation and providing the building blocks needed to rebuild the lining of the digestive tract.
+Bone broth can be an ideal therapeutic agent to restore gut integrity and improve digestive health by reducing inflammation and providing the building blocks needed to rebuild the lining of the digestive tract.

 Aloe vera is a plant commonly used for topical skin use however it can also greatly benefit your gut!
 Aloe is a soothing herb that can help heal the gut from damage by lowering inflammation, killing pathogenic microbes, and increasing nutrient absorption.

 It has been shown to reduce symptoms such as heartburn, constipation, and ulcers and may even benefit cases of IBS and colitis.